siraben/ti84-forth/README.md

 This was directly inspired by the _jonesforth_ implementation (see Reading List).
 ### Register Allocation
-One notable features of this Forth is the use of a register to keep track of the top element in the stack.
+One notable feature of this Forth is the use of a register to keep track of the top element in the stack.

 | Z80 Register | Forth VM Register             |